 The R2P Alliance uses regular traffic management liaison group meetings with key stakeholders including DPTI, the Traffic Management Centre, Adelaide Metro, emergency services, and local councils.

 Traffic management liaison groups allow key stakeholders to discuss and contribute to the planning and implementation of traffic management throughout the project.
 Key discussion points include:

 - community feedback;

 - status of traffic operations and performance;

 - coordination with other nearby works and events;

 Temporary fencing, road barriers and signage are used during construction projects to delineate construction zones and ensure that motorists, cyclists and pedestrians can safely navigate around works sites.
 As works progress and access routes change, signage and notifications are used to advise pedestrians and cyclists of any detours.

-To view changes to pedestrian access please click on the link below.
+To view changes to pedestrian and cyclist access please click on the link below.